Traffic-Alpha/LLM-Assisted-Light/README.md

 }
 ```

-## Acknowledgments
+## 🤝 Open-Source Foundations

-We would like to thank the authors and developers of the following projects, this project is built upon these great open-sourced projects.
+This project stands on the shoulders of these open-source giants:
 - [TransSimHub](https://github.com/Traffic-Alpha/TransSimHub)
 - [LangChain](https://github.com/hwchase17/langchain)
 - [stable-baselines3](https://github.com/DLR-RM/stable-baselines3)

-## Contact
+## 📮 Contact

-- If you have any questions, please report issues on GitHub.
+If you have any questions, please report issues on GitHub.